flyingmachine/brave-clojure-web/content/java.md

 ; => []
 ```

-You can also import multiple classes at once using the general form
+You can also import multiple classes at once using this general form:

 ```clojure
 (import [package.name1 ClassName1 ClassName2]